 Mary McLeod Bethune Council House National Historic Site preserves the legacy of Mary McLeod Bethune.
 Bethune was an educator, civil rights activist, and humanitarian.
 She was the daughter of former slaves.
 She had planned on being a missionary but she found another calling.
 She founded a private school for African-American students and helped start the United Negro College Fund.
 Her work led to her being appointed to President Franklin D. Roosevelt’s Federal Council of Negro Affairs.
 Bethune called this Council the Black Cabinet and they were public policy advisors to the President.
 Bethune was the only woman on the council.
 She shared the struggles of the African American community and worked to better the lives of African-Americans.
 She was the “First Lady of the Struggle.”

 Mary McLeod Bethune Council House National Historic Site is located in Washington, DC.
 Bethune lived here from 1943 until 1955.
 The three-story Victorian townhouse was also used as the headquarters for the National Council of Negro Women.
 The home is open to the public and is a museum.

 Clara Barton National Historic Site

 The Clara Barton National Historic Site consisted of Barton’s Glen Echo home.
-This resident was the early headquarters of the American Red Cross and home ot Barton for the last 15 years of her life.
-Eleven rooms as been restored to the original design.
+This resident was the early headquarters of the American Red Cross and home of Barton for the last 15 years of her life.
+Eleven rooms have been restored to the original design.